|ENTREPRENEURSHIP AND INNOVATION|

 Steve Treiber & Joseph C. Paradi

-• If you already have a business idea the course will assist you in making that business idea a success and if you don’t have an idea the course will teach you how to find and develop a successful business idea.
-The instructors may introduce students with exceptionally good business plans to The Hatchery, or one of the many incubators on campus, or even businesses that might be interested in their idea.
+If you already have a business idea the course will assist you in making that business idea a success and if you don’t have an idea the course will teach you how to find and develop one of your own.